Are you interested in becoming a spearfisher? Or as the pros call it, a spearo?

 10. Avoid Shallow Water Blackout

-Here is one of the riskiest parts about spearfishing.
+Here is one of the riskiest parts o spearfishing.

 Shallow water blackouts are a scary occurrence.
 And without immediate medical attention, or a dive buddy there to help you, death is all but certain.